core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Furthermore, "Security material" refers to any security keys, counters or parameters stored in a device that are required to participate in secure group communication with other devices.

-# General Group Communication Operation # {#chap-general-groupcomm}
+# Group Definition and Group Configuration # {#chap-general-groupcomm}

-The general operation of group communication, both unsecured and secured, is specified in this section.
-First, different group types are defined in {{sec-groupdef}}.
-Group configuration, including group creation and maintenance by an application, user or commissioning entity is considered next in {{sec-groupconf}}.
-Then the use of CoAP for group communication including support for protocol extensions (block-wise transfer, Observe) follows in {{sec-coap-usage}}.
-How CoAP group messages are carried over various transport layers is the subject of {{sec-transport}}.
-Finally, {{sec-other-protocols}} covers the interworking of CoAP group communication with other protocols that may operate in the same network.
+In the following, different group types are first defined in {{sec-groupdef}}.
+Then, Group configuration, including group creation and maintenance by an application, user or commissioning entity is considered in {{sec-groupconf}}.

 ## Group Definition ## {#sec-groupdef}
 Three types of groups and their mutual relations are defined in this section: CoAP group, application group, and security group.